LPology/Simple-Ajax-Uploader/README.md

             wrapper.appendChild(size);
             wrapper.appendChild(progress);

-            pageElement.appendChild(wrapper); // just an element on the page to hold the progress bars
+            progressBox.appendChild(wrapper); // just an element on the page to hold the progress bars

             this.setProgressBar(bar); // will serve as the progress bar this.setFileSizeBox(fileSize); // display file size beside progress bar